-2. Drag the Layout Height control up or down or click the up/down arrow of the Layout Height spin box to increase or decrease the height respectively.
-Or enter a value in the Layout Height spin box.
+- 1. To show the layout height: Tick the Layout Height Control checkbox (4) on the Responsive bar.
+Then, a blue bordered rectangle appears.
+It matches with the slide. - 2.
+To change the layout height: Drag the layout height control (3) up or down or click the up/down arrow of the Layout Height spin box (5) to increase or decrease the height respectively.
+Or, enter a new value in the box.